etheleon/etheleon.github.io/_posts/articles/2018-12-16-tidying-up-pandas.md

 ```

-A thing to note about the `loc` method is that it could return a series instead of a DataFrame when the selection is just one row
+A thing to note about the `loc` method is that it could return a series instead of a DataFrame when the selection is just one row.

 ```
 # Python